Brad Pitt says thoughts on Aniston misunderstood

 The 47-year-old Pitt said in a profile by Parade magazine posted on the publication's website that he is now a "satisfied man" in his relationship with Angelina Jolie.

-The "Moneyball" star compares his new life with Jolie, with whom he is raising 6 kids, favorably to the roughly five years he spent married to Aniston.
+The "Moneyball" star compares his new life with Jolie, with whom he is raising 6 kids, favourably to the roughly five years he spent married to Aniston.

 "It became very clear to me that I was intent on trying to find a movie about an interesting life, but I wasn't living an interesting life myself," Pitt told Parade.